Arkansas hosts South Carolina in Top 10 clash

 BY DUDLEY E. DAWSON

-While it doesn’t appear Arkansas will be back fully healthy just yet, the Razorbacks will take a share of the SEC lead into a weekend match of two of the nation’s top 10 teams.
+While it doesn’t appear Arkansas will be back to be fully healthy just yet, the Razorbacks will amazingly still take a share of the SEC lead into a weekend match of two of the nation’s top 10 teams.

 No. 3 Arkansas (36-12, 17-7) will host No. 6 South Carolina (36-12, 14-9) in a three-game series beginning Friday at 6:30 p.m in a game that will be streamed on SEC +.